 San José State University is located forty-five miles south of San Francisco and is in the heart of Silicon Valley, home to hundreds of firms in high tech including Google, Intel, Apple, Hewlett Packard, eBay, Cisco, NASA's Ames Research Center, as well as many other industries including biotechnology and financial sector firms.

-The mathematics department at SJSU offers degrees in statistics at both the bachelors and masters levels.
-For more information about these programs please see our " Degree Programs" page.
-See the Department of Mathematics web site for more general information about the department.
+See the Department of Mathematics and Statistics web site for more general information about the department.
 The department also hosts the Center for Applied Mathematics, Computation and Statistics which gives teams of SJSU students the experience of working on a real-world problem sponsored by local businesses and government agencies to investigate problems arising from their work.

 The December 19, 2007 issue of The Economist includes an article on how statistical charts are worth 1000 words.
 The statistical graphic above was drawn in the 19th century by Charles Joseph Minard.